Introduction

 • all consultants and contractors to ministries

-This policy is intended to benefit the full range of persons with disabilities, as defined in the Ontario Human Rights Code and the AODA.
+This policy is intended to benefit the full range of persons with disabilities, as defined in the Code and the AODA.

 Principles

-The Ontario Government is committed to ensuring that its policies, practices, procedures, and programs are consistent with the following principles:
+The OPS is committed to ensuring that its policies, practices, procedures, and programs are consistent with the following principles:

-• Goods and services are provided in a manner that respects the dignity and independence of persons with disabilities.
+• Goods, services and facilities are provided in a manner that respects the dignity and independence of persons with disabilities.

-• Goods and services are provided to persons with disabilities with the same attention to quality and timeliness that are provided to others.
+• Goods, services and facilities are provided to persons with disabilities with the same attention to quality and timeliness that are provided to others.

-• Goods and services to persons with disabilities are integrated with regular services, unless an alternate measure is necessary, to enable a person with a disability to obtain, use or benefit from the services.
+• The provision of goods, services and facilities to persons with disabilities is integrated with the provision of goods, services, and facilities to others, unless an alternate measure is necessary, to enable a person with a disability to obtain, use or benefit from the goods, services or facilities.

-• Customers with disabilities are given equal opportunity to obtain, use and benefit from government goods and services.
+• Persons with disabilities are given equal opportunity to obtain, use and benefit from government goods, services and facilities.

-Whether a person’s disability is apparent or not, everyone should be treated with courtesy, made to feel welcome, and have their need for disability-related accommodation respected whenever they access a government service.
+Whether a person’s disability is apparent or not, everyone should be treated with dignity, made to feel welcome, and have their need for disability-related accommodation respected when they access OPS goods, services and/or facilities.

 Mandatory requirements

-• Ministries will ensure that all employees, volunteers, and any other persons who provide government services or who are involved in developing policies, practices or procedures governing the provision of goods and services to the public participate in training in accessible customer service.
+• Ministries will ensure that all employees, volunteers, and any other persons who provide ministry goods, services or facilities, as well as those involved in developing policies, practices or procedures governing the provision of ministry goods, services or facilities to the public, (collectively “employees, volunteers and other persons”), are provided with training in accessible customer service.

-• Training will be provided as appropriate to the duties of the employees, volunteers and other persons who provide government goods and services, and will include:
+• Training will be provided as appropriate to the duties of the employees, volunteers and other persons, and will include:

 • a review of the:

-• Ontario Human Rights Code as it pertains to persons with disabilities.
+• The Code as it pertains to persons with disabilities.

-• Ontario Government policies, practices and procedures on the provision of services to persons with disabilities.
+• Applicable OPS policies, practices and procedures on the provision of accessible services to persons with disabilities.

 • instruction on: